translate/pootle/docs/server/commands.rst

 .. note:: Disabled projects are processed.

-:pc:`calculate_checks` will flush existing caches and update the quality checks cache.
+:djadmin:`calculate_checks` will flush existing caches and update the quality checks cache.

 It's necessary to run this command after upgrading Pootle if new quality